wavemotion-dave/A8DS/readme.txt

 The goal here is to make this as simple as possible - point to the executable 8-bit Atari image you want to run and off it goes!

-To use this emulator, you must use compatibles roms with .xex or .atr format.

 Optional BIOS Roms
 ----------------------------------------------------------------------------------